vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Dropout.md

 Each neuron should have an approximately similar scaled impact on the model before and after dropout so we must apply a scaling factor which involves the division: $\frac{a_l}{p}$ where $a$ is the activation at the $lth$ layer.

 Otherwise the stability and performance of a network would diminish.
-Amongst the $2^n$ possible thinned networks, the scale of the output would vary making the combined model during testing prone to innaccuracy.
+Amongst the $2^n$ possible thinned networks, the scale of the output would vary making the combined model during testing prone to inaccuracy.

+A downside of implementing dropout is the loss of being able to apply a loss function as a metric, given that it's surface is constantly varying based on probability $p$.

+To mitigate this, after training epochs, you can test the entire network as a whole using the cost function to ensure that it's value is decreasing over time.

 ---
 > *Checkout [[Dropout - A Way to Prevent Networks from Overfitting]]*